srobo/team-emails/SR2020/2020-03-16-competition-postpone.md

 Hello all,

-Following guidance from the UK government and the University of Reading, we will need to postpone Student Robotics 2020 from the original date in April, until some time late June, early July.
+Following guidance from the UK government and the University of Reading, we will need to postpone Student Robotics 2020 from the original date in April, until some time late June / early July.

 ## Competition